spark423/pldi2025-artifact/README.md

 ## Generation of functions with our approach

 We provide scripts to generate the oracle results for all our functions.
+The oracle generation scripts are expected to complete within roughly 2 hours for all the functions.
 For each function, we also provide scripts to generate intervals and polynomials using the three methods discussed in the paper: the default RLIBM method, the rounding-invariant outputs method, and the rounding-invariant input bounds method (see Interval and Polynomial Generation).
 We provide instructions to run the relevant scripts for each function.

 ### Oracle Generation